 Sec.
 22-62.
-Eligibility for designation nomination.
+Eligibility for nomination.

-- (a) All buildings, structures, landscapes and places currently eligible to be nominated for landmark designation if such property: - (1) is individually listed on the National Register of Historic Places as individual sites[AL2], or otherwise formally listed as eligible for listing on said National Register as individual sites shall be eligible for landmark designation and preservation.
-No additional investigation and report on the historical and architectural significance of the buildings, structures, landscapes or places to be designated as a landmark shall be required for such sites., individually: - (2) Buildings, structures, landscapes, and placesis listed on the National Register of Historic Places as part of an historic district, but not individually, or which areformally listed as eligible for listing on said National Register as part of an historic district, but not individually, may be eligible for landmark designation and preservation if the; or - (3) has been determined by the commission determines or its designee to be historically significant after a finding that such building, structure, landscape or place is a contributing element of such National Register historic district and possesses it is: - i. importantly associated with one or more of the National Register criteria.
-The commission may reject the nomination of any such building, structure, landscapehistoric persons or place if it determines that such property lacks sufficient historical events, or architectural significance for landmark designation.
-Buildings which are eligible for the National Register either individually with the architectural, cultural, political, economic or as part of a district may be nominated for landmark designation if they possess historic characteristics sufficient to qualify for listing on the National Register as certified by the social history of the City of Newton, the Commonwealth of Massachusetts Historic Commission or the United States of America; or - ii. historically or architecturally important by reason of period, style, method of building construction or association with a particular architect or builder, either by itself or in the context of a group of buildings or structures. - (b) Any land which, as of August 9, 1993, is contained in the same lot upon which a building or structure eligible for landmark designation is located regardless of whether such lot is later divided, subdivided or redrawn, or any land which, as of August 9, 1993, is contained in an adjoining or surrounding lot(s) held in common ownership or control or used in connection with the lot upon which the building or structure eligible for landmark designation is located, shall be subject to inclusion in the landmark designation as a Newton Landmark Preservation Site, where the preservation and maintenance of such land is necessarily and reasonably related to the stated legislative goal of landmark preservation.
-Any such designation of land shall include a statement of the reason(s) for the inclusion of the land in the landmark designation pursuant to the legislative standards established herein.

-(c) Should any owner, subsequent owner, lessee, heir or assign seek to place a new building or structure on a lot which has been included in a designation as a landmark, the design, size, shape and location of said new building or structure shall be subject to the full review authority of the commission as set out in sections 22-6566 and 22-6667 as a condition to any building permit to insure that such new building or structure is not detrimental to the landmark status of any pre-existing building or structure, and does not undermine the purpose and intent of this division of the preservation of any building, structure, landscape or place of historic significance.
+- (a) All buildings, structures, landscapes and places are eligible to be nominated for landmark designation if such property: - (1) is individually listed on the National Register of Historic Places[AL2], or formally listed as eligible for listing on said National Register, individually; - (2) is listed on the National Register of Historic Places as part of an historic district, but not individually, or formally listed as eligible for listing on said National Register as part of an historic district, but not individually; or - (3) has been determined by the commission or its designee to be historically significant after a finding that it is: - importantly associated with one or more historic persons or events, or with the architectural, cultural, political, economic or social history of the City of Newton, the Commonwealth of Massachusetts or the United States of America; or - ii. historically or architecturally important by reason of period, style, method of building construction or association with a particular architect or builder, either by itself or in the context of a group of buildings or structures. - (b) Any land which, as of August 9, 1993, is contained in the same lot upon which a building or structure eligible for landmark designation is located regardless of whether such lot is later divided, subdivided or redrawn, or any land which, as of August 9, 1993, is contained in an adjoining or surrounding lot(s) held in common ownership or control or used in connection with the lot upon which the building or structure eligible for landmark designation is located, shall be subject to inclusion in the landmark designation as a Newton Landmark Preservation Site, where the preservation and maintenance of such land is necessarily and reasonably related to the stated legislative goal of landmark preservation.
+Any such designation of land shall include a statement of the reason(s) for the inclusion of the land in the landmark designation pursuant to the legislative standards established herein. - (c) Should any owner, subsequent owner, lessee, heir or assign seek to place a new building or structure on a lot which has been included in a designation as a landmark, the design, size, shape and location of said new building or structure shall be subject to the full review authority of the commission as set out in sections 22-66 and 22-67 as a condition to any building permit to insure that such new building or structure is not detrimental to the landmark status of any pre-existing building or structure, and does not undermine the purpose and intent of this division of the preservation of any building, structure, landscape or place of historic significance.
 (Ord.
 No. T-288, 9-9-93; Ord.
 No. U-25, 9-7-94; Ord.
 No. X-159, 07-11-05: Ord.
 No. X-240, 11-6-06)

 Sec.
 22-63.
-Nomination Designation.
+Nomination